 • Fulton Montgomery Community College – HVAC/R Technology Certificate

 • Gateway Community College – HVAC Refrigeration Technology Certificate

-Surgical technologists are operating room caretakers who triple check that surgeons have the lighting, scalpels, sutures, and bandages needed for invasive procedures.
+Surgical technologists are operating room caretakers who triple-check that surgeons have the lighting, scalpels, sutures, and bandages needed for invasive procedures.
 Certificates instruct clinical majors on the safe, ethical protocol for protecting patients’ health under anesthesia.
-Some short-term certificate curricula even includes CST exam review to pass fast.
-Surgical technologists then claim a high average salary of $48,060, or $23.11 per hour.
+Some short-term certificate curricula even include CST exam reviews to pass fast.
+Surgical technologists then claim a high average salary of $49,710, or $23.90 per hour.

 • Rockingham Community College – Surgical Technology Diploma